Est. 1980 Intermediate

 Learning Smalltalk isn’t just about picking up another language - it’s about understanding where object-oriented programming came from and experiencing computing as its creators envisioned it.
 Whether or not you use Smalltalk professionally, studying it will make you a better programmer in any language.

-As Alan Kay said: “The best way to predict the future is to invent it.”
+As Alan Kay is widely credited with saying: “The best way to predict the future is to invent it.”
 Smalltalk invented much of our programming present.

 Timeline